balima78/these-R-nice/README.md

 - [imputeTS](https://github.com/SteffenMoritz/imputeTS) - The imputeTS package specializes on (univariate) time series imputation. [package website](https://steffenmoritz.github.io/imputeTS/index.html)
 - [anytime](https://cran.r-project.org/web/packages/anytime/index.html) - Anything to POSIXct or Date Converter
 - [autostsm](https://cran.r-project.org/web/packages/autostsm/) - Automatic model selection for structural time series decomposition into trend, cycle, and seasonal components, plus optionality for structural interpolation, using the Kalman filter.
+- [composits](https://sevvandi.github.io/composits/) - The goal of composits is to find outliers in compositional, multivariate and univariate time series.
+It is an outlier ensemble method that uses the packages `forecast`, `tsoutliers`, `anomalize` and `otsad`.

 ### Shiny :iphone: